Los Angeles Bribery and Extortion Defense Lawyer

 Punishments for Bribery, Extortion, and Corruption Under California Law

-There is a significant range in potential penalties for bribery, extortion, or corruption if you are charged and convicted under California law.
+There is a significant range of potential penalties for bribery, extortion, or corruption if you are charged and convicted under California law.
 If you are charged with a misdemeanor, you may face up to one year in jail and fines.

 If you are charged with a felony, you face several years in prison.
 The statute may specifically define the potential term of incarceration, such as prescribing two, three, or four years of incarceration.
 These are not a range for a term of incarceration.
 The sentencing judge must require you to serve two, three, or four years.